TIDE-NWFSC/TIDE/README.md

 Questions about TIDE?
 Please email nwfsc.tide@Noaa.gov for help.

+# 2023 Action Plan and Charter
+What is TIDE up to?
+See [here](https://docs.google.com/document/d/1Q-78a6MIfEZohoZ-ykA3G7FLHeFZLcl4KTKlSl6wOC4/edit?pli=1#)!

 The TIDE charter can be found [here](https://docs.google.com/document/d/1tnuN9zeBjft9vDutrXoJKurlD8jQ069VNowFtdJ1YQA/edit?pli=1).
 Please reach out with any comments and suggestions.

 # Events Calendar